Museums of Oahu

 Located in Downtown Honolulu and one of Hawaii’s most historic places, Iolani Palace is the only the only official state residence of royalty on U.S. soil.
 Journey through the times of happiness and tragedy of King Kalakaua and Queen Liliuokalani as you view their two-story American Florentine style palace.

 Nearby Iolani Palace, take an escorted historical walking tour into the life and work of the Protestant missionaries who settled in Hawaii in 1820.
-The Mission Houses Museum displays three original frame homes that were built in New England and shipped to Hawaii to house the missionaries.
+Hawaiian Mission Houses Historic Site and Archives displays three original frame homes that were built in New England and shipped to Hawaii to house the missionaries.
 Nearby you'll see the island's original schoolhouse and the printing house where the first alphabet book and Hawaiian hymnal were printed.

 Queen Emma Summer Palace